What is RevOps? A simple guide to a powerful business concept

 Once you’ve activated RevOps for your company, your marketing, sales, and customer success teams will work together, leading to happier customers and increased revenue.

+RevOps is relatively new.
 So, it’s natural to ask, “Is RevOps really necessary?
-I mean, people built businesses for thousands of years before the term was even invented.
+People built businesses for thousands of years before RevOps came about.
 It can’t be that important, can it?”

 RevOps is necessarybecause the sales and marketing funnel used to be linear: